Seneca-ICTOER/OSM620v1/docs/intro.md

 This course gives you a deep, practical introduction to *Microsoft Windows Server 2025*, focusing on the real work that sysadmins do every day:

 * You’ll install, configure, and manage multiple servers and clients in a virtualized environment, using both graphical and command-line tools.
- * You’ll secure, network, and automate your systems—learning by doing, and sometimes by breaking (and fixing) things yourself.
+* You’ll secure, network, and automate your systems.
+Learning by doing, and sometimes by breaking (and fixing) things yourself.
 * By the end, you’ll have set up core infrastructure services (DNS, DHCP, routing, remote management, Active Directory, to name a few) and will be able to troubleshoot issues as they arise.
 Just like a real IT professional.

 Whether you’re aiming for a career in IT, cloud infrastructure, cybersecurity, or just want to know how things really work under the hood, OSM620 is your foundation.